GageAllenCarpenter/slate/source/index.html.md

 Parameter|Type |Description
 ---------|-----|-----------
-set | integer | transaction set number. segments | array | segments or loops associated with the transaction set.
+set | integer | transaction set number. segments | array | segments or loops associated with the interchange.

 In Electronic Data Interchange (EDI), a **set** represents a particular type of transaction or interchange, such as an order, invoice, or shipment notice.
 For example, the ANSI X12 standard includes transaction sets like 850 (Purchase Order) and 810 (Invoice).